 Bustling international metropolis.

 After the Ptolemies, the city continued to be a significant center under Roman and Byzantine rule, maintaining its status as a major port and a breadbasket for the Roman Empire.
 However, its importance began to wane after the Arab conquest in 641 AD, as Cairo became the new capital.
-Over centuries, Alexandria remained a smaller, quieter port.
+For centuries, Alexandria remained a smaller, quieter port.

 For travelers, Alexandria has a compelling contrast to the country's more widely known Pharaonic sites.
 The city's cityscape features a distinctive European-influenced architecture, specifically evident in its central business districts and by the Corniche.